json-api/json-api/implementations/index.md

 ### JAVA <a href="#server-libraries-java" id="server-libraries-java" class="headerlink"></a>

 * [katharsis](http://katharsis.io) has comprehensive coverage of standard allowing to create JSON:API compatible resources with dynamic relation based routing.
 Library is highly modular and compatible with all JAX-RS based frameworks.
+* [katharsis-servlet](https://github.com/woonsan/katharsis-servlet) is a generic servlet/filter adapter for [katharsis](http://katharsis.io) core module.
+This module can be used in traditional servlet or filter based Java web applications, or even non-Servlet-API-based web applications such as Portal/Portlet, Wicket, etc.

 ## Examples <a href="#examples" id="examples" class="headerlink"></a>